jtr13/quarto-edav-template/README.md

 (You will need to repeat steps 2 and 4 every time you wish to update the book on GitHub Pages.)

+### Update README (GitHub or RStudio)

+- [ ] 1.
+Delete the content of this **README** and add a short description of your project in its place.
+If you're working locally, be sure to commit and push the changes to GitHub.

 ### Optional

 - [ ] 1.
 Choose a theme from [https://bootswatch.com/](https://bootswatch.com/) and replace "cosmo" in `_quarto.yml` with your prefered theme.